JamesMcN4242/AdventOfCode2022/README.md

 # Day Thirteen (C#)
 Initially I started writing my own parser for this, which was a very rewarding 15 minutes..
 And also a terrible idea.
 I can't believe I didn't notice it was valid json arrays from the get go.
 Once I noticed that it was pretty easy to do, although my code looks very messy.

+# Day Fourteen (C#)
+This is another good candidate to visualise, but today for speed I went for just a hashmap implementation which makes it harder (but not impossible) to draw from.
+I really liked this puzzle, simple, to the point, and a nice concept.